 Since there is no gain to be had for risking my life in this scenario I would hold out until there have been 16 white beads drawn.
 This could require as many as 36 draws.
-At that point all the low occurrence beads should have been drawn and whichever color has 16 has to tell me the jar.
-So if my life depended on it I would hold out till the very last draw needed to be absolutely certain.
+At that point, all the low occurrence beads should have been drawn and whichever color has 16 has to tell me the jar.
+So if my life depended on it I would hold out until the very last draw needed to be absolutely certain.

 What if you could win money?

 What if the experimenter offered me $100 if I could guess correctly on the first bead and the amount I would win declined by half after each draw?
 Assume the risk of death is off the table now.

 Some of us would take a shot after one draw and go for the whole $100.
-Some of you more cautious types would want the second bead to increase you chances even though you now get only $50.
+Some of you more cautious types would want the second bead to increase your chances even though you now get only $50.
 A very few of you would wait for the third bead and play it safe to improve your chances even at the risk of only getting $12.50.
 My guess is that how long you wait will not be anywhere near as long as if your life was at stake.

 Let’s say the money was on a table behind a door.
 There are a whole string of doors.
 But behind one door there is a hungry lion that would eat you.
 To see the jar in this room you need to enter the room and then find the light switch to turn on the light.
 If you opened the door a crack and heard a lion roar would you go ahead and go in there and see if the lion was really there?
 Or would you try another door?